miso-lims/walkthroughs/plain-2-0-samples.md

 1. Select the sample you wish to edit:
   * If you are continuing from the end of section **2.1 Receiving a Sample**, do not navigate away from the page.
-At the top left of the table after saving samples, click the _Edit_ button.
+At the top left of the table after saving, click the _Edit_ button.
 Continue to step 2.
-Otherwise, select samples using the following:
+Otherwise, use the following:
     1. On the _Samples_ page, enter your project name in the search box.
-    1. Check the boxes for the samples that you created in section 2.1.
+    1. Check the box for the sample that you created in section 2.1.
 1. Click the _Edit_ button at the top left of the table.
 1. Change the _Description_ value: any value
 1. Click _Save_.